VIENESS PIANO DUO

 Vieness PianO Duo

 For years, the Vieness Piano Duo from Los Angeles has enthralled audiences in their electric and captivating performances of a wide range of repertoire.
 Their intuition for conversation coupled with a commanding stage presence has made them regularly in demand throughout the world.
 Highlights of their 18/19 season included appearances on the series of Kultur unter'm Dach in Germany, Le Salon de Musiques at Dorothy Chandler Pavilion, L'ermitage Foundation, Summer Stars at Ocean Grove, and the Music Guild of LA.
-Vieness will start the 2019/2020 season with performances across the USA and abroad in California, Colorado, New York, Oregon, and Canada as well as a 3-week tour of the Midwestern United States.
+Vieness will start the 2019/2020 season with performances across the USA and abroad in California, Colorado, New Jersey, New York, Oregon, and Canada as well as a 3-week tour of the Midwestern United States.

 German pianist Eva Schaumkell has performed in the United States, the Middle East, and throughout Europe with ‘interpretational skills that combine intuition with analytical sense and remarkable musical maturity.’
 Ms. Schaumkell was awarded first prize at the 2018 International James Ramos Video Competition, at the 2014 International Siegfried Weishaupt Piano Competition in Germany, and second prize at the 2015 Coeur d’Alene Young Artist Competition in the U.S. She has also been awarded prizes at the Thürmer Piano Competition in Bochum, and as both a soloist and chamber musician at the national Jugend Musiziert competition.
 In addition, she was awarded a Thornton Music Scholarship, the Carl Maria von Weber Scholarship as part of the 2014 Deutschlandstipendium, as well as the Drosihn Förderpreis scholarship.